loicreynier/sandbox/gmres.py/README.md

 # `gmres.py`

-Dirty unoptimized Python implementation of the GMRES algorithm
+Dirty unoptimized Python implementation of the GMRES algorithm.